Publius | |

 Patronage | Floriana, Malta |

-Saint Publius (Maltese: San Publju; Greek: Πούπλιος) is a first century Maltese bishop.
-He is venerated as the first Bishop of Malta and one of the first Bishops of Athens.
+Saint Publius (Maltese: San Publju; Greek: Πούπλιος) was a first-century Maltese Christian prelate.
+He is considered the first Bishop of Malta and one of the first Bishops of Athens.

 According to Christian tradition, it was Publius who received Paul the Apostle during his shipwreck on the island as recounted in the Acts of the Apostles.
 According to the Acts of the Apostles, Paul cured Publius' dysentery-afflicted father.

 Apart from being patron saint of Floriana, Publius is also one of the two patron saints of Malta beside Paul.
 He was martyred c.
-125,[2] during the persecution of Emperor Hadrian, and canonised in the year 1634.
+125,[2] during the persecution of Emperor Hadrian.

-His feast is celebrated on January 22, in the Roman Catholic Church, which places him as the successor of Dionysius the Areopagite (Denis the Areopagite), dating his martyrdom to c.
-112 AD.[note 2]
+His feast is celebrated on 22 January in the Roman Catholic Church, which places him as the successor of Dionysius the Areopagite, dating his martyrdom to c.
+112.[note 2]

-In the Eastern Orthodox Church, however, his feast day is observed on March 13, and according to an epistle of Saint Dionysius, Bishop of Corinth, he is placed as the successor of Saint Narcissus of Athens, dating his martyrdom to the period of the persecution under Marcus Aurelius (r.
+In the Eastern Orthodox Church, however, his feast day is observed on 13 March, and according to an epistle of Dionysius, Bishop of Corinth, he is placed as the successor of Narcissus of Athens, dating his martyrdom to the period of the persecution under Marcus Aurelius (r.
 161–180).[3]